Join Your Executive Peers in London

 - Will there be networking at the Forum?

-- Yes, the Forum is designed around the opportunity to network with some of the most reputable company leaders and top industry experts from a diverse set of organizations.
-Have the chance to exchange ideas with leading experts throughout the Forum during breakfast, breaks, lunch and a cocktails reception.
+Yes, the Forum is designed around the opportunity to network with some of the most reputable company leaders and top industry experts from a diverse set of organizations.
+Have the chance to exchange ideas with leading experts throughout the Forum during breakfast, breaks, lunch and a cocktail reception.

 - Do you have discounted hotel accommodations?